-It’s the second week of our five-part series on classic French cuisine made possible by friends at All Clad Canada who sent us some amazing pots, last week we made red wine braised short ribs and this week we’re sharing how to cook duck!
+It’s the second week of the four-part series on classic French cuisine made possible by friends at All Clad Canada who sent some amazing pots.

-I love duck but it seemed like such an intimidating meat to cook, but of course Dave told me it was easy, especially if it’s roasted duck breast.
+I love duck but it seemed like such an intimidating meat to cook, but it is easy, especially if it’s roasted duck breast.

 Duck breast can and should be served rare.
 In this recipe we let the meat sit and then just heat it back up in the oven before serving.